John Surratt: Trial

-Eighteen months after his mother was hanged, Surratt was tried in a Maryland civilian court.
+Eighteen months after his mother was hanged, Surratt was tried in the Supreme Court of the District of Columbia now the United States District Court for the District of Columbia criminal court.
 It was not before a military commission, unlike the trials of his mother and the others, as a US Supreme Court decision, Ex parte Milligan, had declared the trial of civilians before military tribunals to be unconstitutional if civilian courts were still open.

-Judge David Carter presided over Surratt's trial, and Edwards Pierrepont conducted the federal government's case against him.
+Judge George P. Fisher presided over Surratt's trial, and district attorney E.C.
+Carrington, assisted by Edwards Pierrepont conducted the federal government's case against him.
 Surratt's lead attorney, Joseph Habersham Bradley, admitted Surratt's part in plotting to kidnap Lincoln but denied any involvement in the murder plot.
 After two months of testimony, Surratt was released after a mistrial; eight jurors had voted not guilty, four voted guilty.

 The statute of limitations on charges other than murder had run out, and Surratt was released on bail.

 Later life

 Surratt tried to farm tobacco and then taught at the Rockville Female Academy.
 In 1870, as one of the last surviving members of the conspiracy, Surratt began a much-heralded public lecture tour.
 On December 6, at a small courthouse in Rockville, Maryland, in a 75-minute speech, Surratt admitted his involvement in the scheme to kidnap Lincoln.
-However, he maintained that he knew nothing of the assassination plot and reiterated that he was then in Elmira.
+He maintained that he knew nothing of the assassination plot and reiterated that he was then in Elmira.

 He disavowed any participation by the Confederate government, reviled Weichmann as a "perjurer" who was responsible for his mother's death and said his friends had kept from him the seriousness of her plight in Washington.
 After that revelation, it was reported in Washington's Evening Star that the band played "Dixie" and a small concert was improvised, with Surratt the center of female attention.

 Three weeks later, Surratt was to give a second lecture in Washington, but it was canceled because of public outrage.

 Surratt later took a job as a teacher in St. Joseph Catholic School in Emmitsburg, Maryland.
 In 1872, Surratt married Mary Victorine Hunter, a second cousin of Francis Scott Key.
 The couple lived in Baltimore and had seven children.

 Some time after 1872, he was hired by the Baltimore Steam Packet Company.
 He rose to freight auditor and, ultimately, treasurer of the company.
 Surratt retired from the steamship line in 1914 and died of pneumonia in 1916, at the age of 72.

 He was buried in the New Cathedral Cemetery, in Baltimore.

-In film
+In popular culture

 Surratt was portrayed by Johnny Simmons in the 2010 Robert Redford film The Conspirator.

+Surratt was portrayed by Josh Mikel in the 2024 Apple TV+ miniseries series Manhunt.